sunshine69/ansible-role-ec2_instance/README.md

 Role Variables
 --------------

+* `ec2_key_pair_bastion` - Optional - No default
+  The private key file used to access the bastion hosts

+* `bastion_ansible_user` - Optional - Default: ubuntu
+  The ssh user name used to connect to bastion host

+These above vars allow us to use different ssh key and username for bastion to increase security and isolation.
+Usually in ssh config file we can specify each key for each group of hosts but not for bastions because bastion host IP address varies across aws account thus need to be dynamically set the ssh key and username if needed.
+Other than that we might get authentication errors because ssh send too many keys and the fail count exceeds the limit that the remote ssh server allows.

 * `ami_search_tags` - used by `lookup_ec2_ami` role to find the AMI on which to base the instance
 * `ec2_instance_vol_tags` - This is a dict set of key/value of a volume that is going to be attached to the instance.
 The volume must be created before and